Dual military? Two service members married to each other can each use their own VA entitlement for an even stronger purchase.

 Negotiate Who Pays

-"These items are needed for any VA, FHA, or USDA buyer — not unique to us."
+"Most of these items would be flagged for any VA, FHA, or USDA buyer, not unique to us."

 Get Repairs Done and Re-Inspected